jaredmdunn/wherever-we-go/03_action-rolls/index.md

 ---

-## Position and Effect
+## Position

-Every action roll is framed by **position** (how dangerous the attempt is) and **effect** (what the action can achieve).
+Every action roll is framed by **position** (how dangerous the attempt is).
 These concepts communicate to the players what is at stake before the dice are rolled.

-### Position

-Position describes the risk involved in attempting the action.
-It communicates what kind of consequences are likely if you fail or partially succeed.

 1. **Safe:** There are no real consequences, even on failure.
 You only roll in a safe position to determine the *degree* of success.
 Standard effect is the baseline.
 2. **Controlled:** Low risk.
 Consequences are usually light, often resulting in minor complications or Level 1 harm.
 3. **Risky:** The most common position.
-Consequences may include Level 1 or 2 harm, setbacks, or other complications.
+Consequences may include Level 1 or 2 harm, setbacks, or other complications. **Spend 1 WP to add stress dice.**
 4. **Desperate:** High risk.
-Severe consequences are possible, including Level 2 or 3 harm.
+Severe consequences are possible, including Level 2 or 3 harm. **Always add stress dice.**
 5. **Dire:** Extreme risk.
 Death or equally dire consequences are on the table.
-This position should be rare, reserved for pivotal story moments.
+This position should be rare, reserved for pivotal story moments. **Always add stress dice.**

-### Effect

-Effect describes how much your action can accomplish, assuming it succeeds.

-1. **None:** No effect is possible—if this is the case, you should not be rolling.
-2. **Less:** The effect is reduced compared to expectations.
-3. **Standard:** The expected or typical outcome.
-4. **Great:** The outcome exceeds expectations and achieves more than is normally possible.
-5. **Fantastic:** An extraordinary outcome beyond belief.
-Like Dire position, this should be reserved for pivotal story moments.

 ---